CIS5650-Fall-2025/Project4-WebGPU-Forward-Plus-and-Clustered-Deferred/README.md

 Our tests support the above theoretical comparison.
 In fact, Naive Shading basically fails to refresh once number of lights exceed 1000.
 Below is a side by side comparison of Forward Plus vs Deferred Shading's runtime on number of lights.
 Lower run time (in ms) is beter.

 ***Note:** Somehow when tested on my desktop computer I am seeing **SIGNIFICANT** performance boost compared to my laptop.
-This strikes me as a bit confusing since I thought WebGPU abstracts away hardware specifics and should yeild somewhat consistent desult across different platforms.
-I suspect this could still be due to underlying hardware differences or perhaps even incorrect browser setting on my laptop.
+I suspect this could still be due to underlying hardware differences or perhaps most likely incorrect browser setting on my laptop (my laptop has a better GPU than my laptop).
 Due to the fact that I discovered this last minute, I couldn't investigate further, but I've decided to include both results here.
 Both results show similar overall trend, however.*

 |![chart (1)](https://github.com/user-attachments/assets/e07e5b8d-8499-4c03-b430-30aaaa5cd232)|
 |:--:|